subhashis/subhashis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently, I am working as a Member of Research Staff at Palo Alto Research Center ([PARC](https://www.parc.com/)).
+Currently, I am working as an Advanced Computer Scientist at Palo Alto Research Center ([PARC](https://www.parc.com/)), part of [SRI International](https://www.sri.com/).
 My research lies at the intersection of machine learning, scientific visualization and explainable AI.
-I am interested in developing statistical and machine learning models, coupled with interactive visualization techniques to design effective data analysis and exploration workflows for a wide variety of scientific application domains.
+I am interested in developing statistical and AI/ML models, coupled with interactive visualization techniques to design effective analysis and exploration workflows for a wide variety of scientific application domains.

 At PARC, I am part of the Complex Systems Analytics team, within the Intelligence Systems Lab.
 I am involved in several government and commercially funded interdisciplinary data science projects in the area of climate science, healthcare, and sensor analytics.
 Prior to joining PARC, I was a Postdoctoral Researcher at the Data Science at Scale Group of Los Alamos National Laboratory ([LANL](https://www.lanl.gov/org/ddste/aldsc/computer-computational-statistical-sciences/index.php)).
 I graduated with a Ph.D. and an M.S. from the Department of Computer Science & Engineering of The Ohio State University in 2019.
 At Ohio State, I was a member of the GRAphics and VIsualization sTudY (GRAVITY) research group led by my advisor, [Dr. Han-Wei Shen](https://han-wei-shen.github.io/).
 I completed my Bachelor’s in Computer Science & Engineering from National Institute of Technology, Durgapur, West Bengal (India) in 2011.